joel-wowz/scheduler/README.md

 # Interview Scheduler
-An React App To Schedule Interviews with mentors for each weekday.
+A React App To Schedule Interviews with mentors for each weekday.
 It keeps track of the available spots per day.
 Appointments can be added, edited, or deleted.